Groestlcoin/btcwallet/docs/force_rescans.md

 The second case is how a forced rescan is performed.

-btcwallet will not drop transaction history by itself, as this is something that should not be necessary under normal wallet operation.
+grswallet will not drop transaction history by itself, as this is something that should not be necessary under normal wallet operation.
 However, a tool, `dropwtxmgr`, is provided in the `cmd/dropwtxmgr` directory which may be used to drop the wallet transaction manager (wtxmgr) history from a wallet database.
-The tool may already be installed in your PATH, but if not, installing it is easy:
+To compile the tool:

 ```
-$ cd $GOPATH/src/github.com/btcsuite/btcwallet/cmd/dropwtxmgr
+$ cd grswallet
-$ go get
+$ make build-all
 ```

 Dropping transaction history given the default database location can be